 We are an application service provider ("ASP"), where we provide hosting services that allow customers access to software that resides on our servers.
 The ASP model typically includes an up-front fee and a monthly commitment from the customer that commences upon completion of the implementation through the remainder of the contractual term.
 The up-front fee is the initial setup fee, or the implementation fee.
 The monthly commitment includes, but is not limited to, a fixed monthly fee or a transactional fee based on system usage that exceeds monthly minimums.
 Revenue is recognized from ASP when there is persuasive evidence of an arrangement, the service has been provided to the customer, the amount of fees is fixed or determinable and the collection of the Company's fees is probable.
 We do not view the activities of signing the contract or providing initial setup services as discrete earnings events.
-Revenue is deferred until the date the customer commences use of our services at which point the up-front fees are recognized ratably over the contractual term of the customer arrangement.
+Revenue is typically deferred until the date the customer commences use of our services at which point the up-front fees are recognized ratably over the contractual term of the customer arrangement.
 ASP transactional fees are recorded monthly as earned.

-Non-Software Multiple-Deliverable Arrangements
+Multiple-Deliverable Arrangements including Non-Software

 Each deliverable within a multiple-deliverable revenue arrangement is accounted for as a separate unit of accounting if the following criteria are met: (i) the delivered item or items have value to the customer on a standalone basis and (ii) for an arrangement that includes a general right of return relative to the delivered item(s), delivery or performance of the undelivered item(s) is considered probable and substantially in our control.
 We consider a deliverable to have standalone value if we sell this item separately or if the item is sold by another vendor or could be resold by the customer.
 Further, our revenue arrangements generally do not include a general right of return relative to delivered products.
 Revenue for multiple element arrangements is allocated to the software and non-software deliverables based on a relative selling price.
 We use VSOE in our allocation of arrangement consideration when it is available.
 We define VSOE as a median price of recent standalone transactions that are priced within a narrow range, as defined by us.
 If a product or service is seldom sold separately, it is unlikely that we can determine VSOE.
 In circumstances when VSOE does not exist, we then assess whether we can obtain third-party evidence ("TPE") of the selling price.
 It may be difficult for us to obtain sufficient information on competitor pricing to substantiate TPE and therefore we may not always be able to use TPE.
 When we are unable to establish selling price using VSOE or TPE, we use estimated selling price ("ESP") in its allocation of arrangement consideration.
 The objective of ESP is to determine the price at which we would transact if the product or service were sold by us on a standalone basis.
 Our determination of ESP involves weighting several factors based on the specific facts and circumstances of each arrangement.
-The factors include, but are not limited to, geographies, market conditions, gross margin objectives, pricing practices and controls and customer segment pricing strategies and the product lifecycle.
-We analyze selling prices used in our allocation of arrangement consideration on an annual basis, or more frequently if necessary.
-Selling prices will be analyzed more frequently if a significant change in our business necessitates a more timely analysis or if we experience significant variances in our selling prices.
+The factors include, but are not limited to, geographies, market conditions, gross margin objectives, pricing practices and controls and customer segment pricing strategies and the produc